- What is the general food timeline for a child in the first two years?

 - Describe the sequence of language development in children during the first 2 years of life.

 During the first twelve weeks, the infant projects no reaction when picked up.
 By 16 weeks, the child can identify and respond to human sounds.
 During the twentieth week, the baby begins to coo.
 At six months, the infant starts babbling single syllables.
 At eight months, children develop a distinct pattern of intonation that signals emphasis and emotions since they continuously repeat all that they have heard (Rathus, 2013).
 By the end of the first year, infants can replicate an identical sound sequence that they have consistently heard, and at the age of two years, they can demonstrate little efforts of communicating their desired information.
-At this age, children can develop a repertoire from tree to fifty words.
+At this age, children can develop a repertoire from three to fifty words.

 - What is the difference between a securely attached infant and an insecurely attached infant?